LineaLabs/lineapy/docs/source/rfcs/0001-imports.md

 ##
 # Linea builtins
 ##
+# Note: this should have annotations added to make the result depend on the base_module arg if provided.
 def l_import(name: str, base_module: types.ModuleType = None) -> types.ModuleType:
     """
     Imports and returns a module.
 If the base_module is provided, the module